Russian, East European, and Eurasian Studies

 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.
 Updates to curricular sections may be found on the Academic Senate website: http://senate.ucsd.edu/Curriculum/Updates.htm.

 The minor consists of seven courses, at least four of which must be upper division.
 In addition, there must be at least one course each from two of the three following areas: literature, history, and social science.
 No more than three of the seven courses may be language courses.
-Knowledge of the language is not a requirement for the minor, but it is strongly recommended.
+Knowledge of Russian or another language from the region is not a requirement for the minor, but it is strongly recommended.